-Advice for GPs and other Health Professionals caring for patients with Rheumatoid Arthritis, SLE and other autoimmune diseases in the COVID-19 crisis
+Advice for GPs and other Health Professionals caring for patients with autoimmune inflammatory rheumatic diseases (AIRD) in the COVID-19 (Coronavirus) pandemic

 From the Australian Rheumatology Association